spyre-project/spyre/README.md

 - `--max-file-size`: Set maximum size for files to be scanned.
   Default: 32MB.
 - `--loglevel`: Set log level.
 Default: `info`.
+- `--high-priority`: Normally (unless this switch is enabled), _Spyre_ will instruct the OS scheduler to lower the priorities of CPU time and I/O operations, in order to avoid disruption of normal system operation.

 ## Notes about YARA rules